WhatsApp

 Introduction

-In this blog, we'll explore practical, real-world ways to make SQL queries faster - techniques that actually work in production systems.
+In this blog, we'll explore real-world SQL optimization techniques that actually work - covering indexing, execution plans, join order, and performance tuning strategies used in production systems.

 Why SQL Performance Matters